nathenbyford/MoWaTER/Data/Data_README.md

 # Data Folder

 The data is owned by Denver Water and is not openly available.
-Here we have the scripts used to merge the data and format it.
+We do have the scripts used to merge our data and format it if you are intrested.